 The table above shows that approximately 2.0-percent of the total population is exposed to the 1-percent annual chance flood event and that approximately 2.1-percent of the total population is exposed to the 0.2-percent annual chance flood event.
-Montague has the greatest proportion of its population located in the floodplain; approximately 13.3% and 13.6% for the 1-percent chance event and 0.2-percent chance event, respectively.
-For this project, the potential population exposed is used as a guide for planning purposes.
+Montague has the greatest estimated population located in the floodplain; approximately 13.3 percent and 13.6 percent for the 1-percent and 0.2-percent chance events, respectively.
+For this HMP, the potential population exposed is used as a guide for planning purposes.